fclaush/brepo/pages/frontend/javascript/drumkit.md

 inside Atom,

-link up the index.js with our index.html and test it using an alert.
+## Link up the index.js with the index.html

 In index.html: